gromacs/gromacs/docs/reference-manual/functions.rst

 in this case the polarizability volume is 0.001 nm\ :math:`^3` (or 1 Å\ :math:`^3`).
-In order to compute the harmonic force constant :math:`k_{cs}` (where :math:`cs` stands for core-shell), the following is used Maaren and Spoel (2001):
+In order to compute the harmonic force constant :math:`k_{cs}` (where :math:`cs` stands for core-shell), the following is used \ :ref:`45 <refMaaren2001a>`:

 .. math:: k_{cs} ~=~ \frac{q_s^2}{\alpha}

 where :math:`q_s` is the charge on the shell particle.

 Anharmonic polarization
 ~~~~~~~~~~~~~~~~~~~~~~~

-For the development of the Drude force field by Roux and McKerell Lopes
+For the development of the Drude force field by Roux and
-et al. (2013) it was found that some particles can overpolarize and this
+McKerell \ :ref:`93 <refLopes2013a>` it was found that some particles can
-was fixed by introducing a higher order term in the polarization energy:
+overpolarize and this was fixed by introducing a higher order term in
+the polarization energy:

 .. math::